-Make a cone out of paper and glue up twine all around the paper cone.
+Make a cone out of paper and glue twine all around it.
 Decorate it with buttons and other ornaments to finish the look.
 Scroll down for some inspirational ideas.

 Washi Tape Christmas Tree

-If you are short of time and space, it is your best bet to make a wall Christmas tree using Washi tape.
+If you are short on time and space, it is your best bet to make a wall Christmas tree using washi tape.
 You can create a tree by drawing out floating triangles and simple strips on the wall using the tape.

 Wall Christmas Tree Made from Light Strings

-Don’t have space in your apartment to accommodate a conifer Christmas tree?
-Don’t worry, you can create a space-saving tree on your wall using light strips, paper, and some other decorative embellishments.
-You can stick some light strip in the shape of a Christmas tree on the wall and add some goodies to it – your light string Christmas tree is ready.
+You can make a space-saving Christmas tree on your wall using light strips, paper, and some other decorative embellishments.
+You can stick some light strip in the shape of a Christmas tree on the wall and add goodies to it – your light string Christmas tree is ready.